Dodd-Frank Act Stress Test (Company Run)

 Covered institutions are required to submit the results of their company-run stress tests to the OCC by April 5 and publish those results between June 15 and July 15.
 The OCC will provide the required scenarios to the covered institutions by February 15 of each year.

-Beginning in 2016, the OCC will release economic and financial market scenarios that are used in the annual company-run stress test under the Dodd-Frank Act no later than February 15.
-The scenarios include baseline, adverse and severely adverse scenarios.
-Each scenario includes economic variables, including macroeconomic activity, unemployment, exchange rates, prices, incomes and interest rates.
-The adverse and severely adverse scenarios are not forecasts, but rather hypothetical scenarios designed to assess the strength and resilience of financial institutions.
+The OCC releases economic and financial market scenarios that are used in the company-run stress test no later than February 15.
+The scenarios, which are not forecasts, include baseline and severely adverse scenarios.
+Each scenario includes economic variables, including macroeconomic activity, unemployment, exchange rates, prices, income, and interest rates.
+The severely adverse scenario is a hypothetical scenario designed to assess the strength and resilience of financial institutions.

-These reporting templates collect quantitative projections of balance sheet, capital, losses, and income across three or more macroeconomic scenarios, along with qualitative information on methodologies.
+These reporting templates collect quantitative projections of balance sheet, capital, losses, and income across several macroeconomic scenarios, along with qualitative information on methodologies.

-Covered institutions are required to complete reporting templates using financial information as of December 31 each year.
-For 2020, the OCC has proposed the following templates and instructions:
+Covered institutions are required to complete reporting templates using financial information as of December 31 of each year.
+For 2022, the OCC has proposed the following templates and instructions:

 Disclosure of Annual Stress Test Results

-The Annual Stress Test rule (12 CFR 46.8) requires the covered institutions to publish a summary of the results of its annual stress tests.
+The stress testing rule (12 CFR 46.8) requires a covered institution to publish a summary of the results of its stress test.
 The required summary of results may be published on the covered institution's website or in any other forum that is reasonably accessible to the public.

-Covered institutions must publish a summary of the results of its annual stress test in the period starting June 15 and ending July 15 (for the stress test cycle beginning January 1, 2016, and for all stress tests thereafter).
-Unless the OCC determines otherwise, if the covered institution is a consolidated subsidiary of a bank holding company or savings and loan holding company subject to supervisory stress tests conducted by the Board of Governors of the Federal Reserve System pursuant to 12 CFR part 252, then within the June 15 to July 15 period such covered institution may not publish the required summary of its annual stress test earlier than the date that the Board of Governors of the Federal Reserve System publishes the supervisory stress test results of the covered bank's parent holding company.
+A covered institution must publish a summary of the results of its stress test in the period starting June 15 and ending July 15.
+Unless the OCC determines otherwise, if the covered institution is a consolidated subsidiary of a holding company subject to supervisory stress tests conducted by the Board of Governors of the Federal Reserve System (the Federal Reserve Board) pursuant to 12 CFR part 252, then within the June 15 to July 15 period such covered institution may not publish the required summary of its stress test earlier than the date that the Federal Reserve Board publishes the supervisory stress test results of the covered bank's parent holding company.